Attachment-Based Therapy (ABT)

 This therapy explores how early childhood experiences affect an individual's ability to form relationships and brings those experiences into one's awareness.
 ABT helps promote healing from past abandonment trauma, abuse, and neglect and helps treat anxiety, depression, low self-esteem, and can improve trust in relationships.

-Attachment Therapy, also known as attachment-based therapy, is an approach designed to address deep-seated emotional and relational challenges rooted in early attachment experiences.
-This form of therapy is particularly effective in helping individuals navigate trauma, anxious attachment, anxiety, depression, and interpersonal difficulties.
-By focusing on fostering healthier relationships and repairing disrupted bonds, it provides a pathway to emotional healing and personal growth.
+Attachment-based therapy is an approach designed to help people understand how early relationships affect emotions, trust, and connection today.
+This form of therapy can help individuals navigate trauma, anxious attachment, anxiety, depression, and interpersonal difficulties, providing a pathway to emotional healing and personal growth.

 What is Attachment Therapy?